Best Thing To Do on Loch Ness & Near Inverness

 Drumnadrochit.
 A good place to spend the night

-We had decided to spend the night in Drumnadrochit; it is a tiny village that is next to Loch Ness.
+We had decided to spend the night in Drumnadrochit, a tiny village next to Loch Ness.
 The room had not come out exactly cheap, but given the prices that were in the area, we settled.

 In front of the hotel, we had several restaurants and souvenir shops and a post office, which is also a supermarket where you can buy some food and other stuff.